Universal topological quantum computing via double-braiding in SU(2) Witten-Chern-Simons theory: Anyon models

 \section{Anyon models}

 Mathematically, an anyon model is characterized by the structure of a unitary modular tensor category (MTC).
 To avoid abstract categorical language, we describe an MTC with a set of concrete data.
+The content and figures contained in this section are adapted from the second named author's lecture notes \cite{cui2018lecture}.

 \textbf{Label set.} Associated with each anyon model is a finite set

 consisting of all the possible anyon types in a topological phase.
 The ground state is considered as a special trivial anyon type, and is usually denoted by $\mathbf{1} \in L$.
 For each anyon type $x \in L$, there exists $\bar{x} \in L$ corresponding to the anti-particle (i.e., the dual anyon type) of $x$.
 We require that $\bar{\mathbf{1}} = \mathbf{1}$ and $\bar{\bar{x}} = x$.